Essential Cloud Management Best Practices

 Use leased roles and integrate authentication with your identity provider (IdP)

-The method of doing this will vary depending on your CSP and identity provider/SSO, Okta is one of the simplest to set up, there are also workarounds to integrate with other providers like GSuite.
+The method of doing this will vary depending on your CSP and identity provider/SSO, Okta is one of the simplest to set up, and there are also workarounds to integrate with other providers like Google Workspace.
 In most cases, a quick search will identify the steps you need to take.

 Follow least-privilege principles for users and networks